Shoulder

 Do I need physiotherapy?

-Physiotherapy is very helpful and should be started 6 weeks after the operation and continued until the patient has achieved full recovery and returned to a full sport or work demands – so up to 6 months [4].
+Physiotherapy is very helpful and should be started 6 weeks after the operation and continued until the patient has achieved full recovery and returned to full sports or work demands—so up to 6 months [4].

 Can I return to sports?